Maasin: History

 On June 3, 1942, the Japanese occupied Maasin and immediately instituted Martial Law.
-Many townspeople realized that their immediate task was to live and escape the abuses, atrocities, and murderous acts of the Japanese soldiers.
-They took refuge at the mountains and hills where they lived on the natural provisions of Mother Nature.
-Many brave ones, including Colonel Ruperto Kangleon, Alfonso Cobile and others, fought the Japanese invaders making the record of the Maasin guerillas one glorious chapter in Maasin history.
+The locals realized that their immediate task was to live and escape the abuses, atrocities, and murderous acts of the Japanese soldiers.
+They took refuge at the mountains and hills where they would be concealed in the forests.
+Others however, including Colonel Ruperto Kangleon, Alfonso Cobile, fought the Japanese invaders making the Leyte guerillas one of the most valiant within the filipino resistance.

-Maasin resumed its path to prosperity when the Americans returned in late 1944.
-It became, once again, a bustling seacoast town trading with the nearby islands of Cebu, Bohol, and Mindanao.
+As Maasin recovered after the war, it once again became a bustling town trading with the nearby islands of Cebu, Bohol, and Mindanao.
 Through the initiatives of its leaders, Maasin progressively continued to move forward in its role as the center of commerce and industry in Southern Leyte.

 In 1953, Francisco M. Pajao won the re-presentation of the issue that entails the division of the island of Leyte but could not do anything else to complete the move.
-Hence, Senator Ruperto K. Kangleon, younger brother of Ciriaco K. Kangleon, presented and passed the move under Senate Bill No. 2140.
+Hence, now Senator Ruperto K. Kangleon presented and passed the move under Senate Bill No. 2140.
 The House of Representatives carpeted the Bill.

 Then in 1957, Congressman Nicanor Espina Yniguez Jr. filed the House Bill that changed the move's original designation as Western Leyte of Occidental Leyte to "Southern Leyte".
 At 10:00 AM on Friday, May 22, 1959, President Carlos P. Garcia signed the Bill into law as Republic Act No. 2227.
 Witnesses to the signing, among others, were Congressman Yniguez, Mayor Alfredo K. Bantug of Maasin, Attorney Manuel Enage Sr., Erlinda Capili, and Attorney Floro Kangleon.

 On July 1, 1960, Southern Leyte was officially inaugurated as a province with municipalities including Maasin (being the capital town and seat of the provincial government), Malitbog, Bontoc, Sogod, Libagon, Pintuyan, San Francisco, St. Bernard, Cabalian (now San Juan), Anahawan, Hinundayan, Hinunangan, and Silago.
-Three more municipalities were subsequently created, namely, San Ricardo (from Pintuyan), Tomas Oppus (from Malitbog), and Limasawa (from Padre Burgos).
+Four more municipalities were subsequently created, namely, Macrohon (from Padre Burgos), San Ricardo (from Pintuyan), Tomas Oppus (from Malitbog), and Limasawa (from Padre Burgos).

 Maasin continued to progressively prosper for decades.
-On April 8, 1998, Congressman Aniceto G. Saludo Jr. filed a move under House Bill No. 7201 to convert the municipality of Maasin into a component city of the province of Southern Leyte, thus becoming Maasin City.
+On April 8, 1999, Congressman Aniceto G. Saludo Jr. filed a move under House Bill No. 7201 to convert the municipality of Maasin into a component city of the province of Southern Leyte, thus becoming City of Maasin in August 10, 2000 celebrated as Charter Day.

+In December 2021 the city was severely damaged by Typhoon Rai as it was directly on the storm's path, the recovery was short in the city center but it took further weeks for rural villages to recover from the storm.

 Geography

 Topography

-The terrain of Southern Leyte is characterized by relatively flat lands along the coastal plains where population areas lay, and becomes rugged and mountainous towards the interior.
-It has numerous small rivers in addition to, at least, eleven major rivers which include Canturing River in Maasin City, Amparo River in Macrohon, Divisoria River in Bontoc, Subang Daku in Sogod, Lawigan and Hitongao Rivers in St. Bernard, Camugao River in Hinundayan, Magcasa River in San Juan, Das-ay and Pondol Rivers in Hinunangan, and Maag River in Silago.
+The terrain of Maasin City is characterized by rugged hills and mountains, typical of karst geography found throughout Visayas, while there is a flat basin in the middle of the city.
+It has numerous small rivers in addition to the largest and main river, Canturing river.